ryrob30/mobile-services.en/help/ios/configuration/json-config/json-config.md

 * **coopUnsafe**

-  * Minimum SDK version: 4.16.1
-  * The Boolean property of the `marketingCloud` object that, when set to `true`, causes the device to be opted-out of the Experience Cloud's Device Co-Op.
-  * Default value is `false`.
-  * This setting is used **only** for Device Co-op provisioned customers.

   For Device Co-op members who require this value be set to `true`, you need to work with the Co-op team to request a blacklist flag on your Device Co-op account.
 There is no self-service path to enabling these flags.

   Remember the following information:

   * When `coopUnsafe` is set to `true`, `coop_unsafe=1` will always be appended to Audience Manager and Visitor ID hits.
   * If you enable Analytics server-side forwarding to Audience Manager, you will also see `coop_unsafe=1` on Analytics hits.

+  Here is some additional information:

+  * Minimum SDK version: 4.16.1
+  * The Boolean property of the `marketingCloud` object that, when set to `true`, causes the device to be opted-out of the Experience Cloud's Device Co-Op.
+  * Default value is `false`.
+  * This setting is used **only** for Device Co-op provisioned customers.

 * **environmentId**